ZHKO1/Rust_GameBoy/README.md

-# Rust-gameboy
+# Rust-GameBoy
-A gameboy emulator written in Rust.
+A GameBoy emulator written in Rust.
+Support GameBoy and GameBoyColor
 Try it here: https://rust-gameboy.netlify.app/

 # Play